 The sustainability issues identified by Boliden as material are linked to Boliden's budget and strategy.
 Factors that form the basis for the prioritisation include Boliden's operations and their impact on people and the environment, the way in which work on these issues can support the operations, expectations of Boliden from internal and external stakeholders, risks and opportunities, external factors, and applicable regulations.
 The challenges that will be prioritised change over time and are, therefore, regularly reviewed - usually once every year.
 It is the responsibility of the various controlling parties within the Group to set local goals with regard to the overall issues.
-In 2013, Boliden set new goals in the sustainability sphere that will apply until 2018, inclusive - see pages 10-11 of the Annual Report.

 Boliden's environmental work is value-based, which means that measures are approved not solely on the basis of official requirements, but on the basis of what can be done to improve the environment at the operational sites.
 This means that investments that yield a substantial environmental benefit for the amount invested are approved and implemented, independently of external requirements or charges.
-Investments have, consequently, been approved with regard to, amongst other things, evaluating a change to electric trucks at Aitik, dewatering of Kokkola's tailings pond, and a new sulphuric acid plant at Rönnskär.
-Work continues on the underground storage facility at Rönnskär, where certain types of waste will be stored.
+Extensive investments have, consequently, been approved with regard to, amongst other things, modernisation of the truck fleets at Aitik and Kevitsa, a new leaching plant for processing residual products at Rönnskär and rebuilding the plastic separation facility at Bergsöe.
+Work has already commenced on the dewatering of Kokkola's tailings pond and on a new sulphuric acid plant at Harjavalta.
+Work is being completed on the underground storage facility at Rönnskär, where certain types of waste will be stored.

-Viewed over a longer perspective, Boliden's long-term health and safety work has failed to yield the desired result, namely a downwards accident trend.
-The accident frequency is consistently at a level which is high in comparison to international industry figures, and decisions have consequently been made for further measures in addition to those already initiated.
-These further measures are, in part, of a technical nature and aim to raise the physical standard and quality of the workplaces, e.g. by separating pedestrians and vehicle traffic, improving signposting and reviewing parking regulations.
-The measures taken over recent years relating to managerial development that aims to create wider ranging employee commitment, and thereby improved safety culture, continue unabated, and also involve contractors and business partners.
-Furthermore, a number of investments focusing on the work environment have been approved during the year, including the separation of plastics at Bergsöe.
+Following a couple of years with a higher number of accidents, Boliden's focused work on safety culture and safety issues is now yielding results, with fewer accidents reported than in previous years.
+In order to maintain this positive trend, our work on safety will continue relentlessly.
+These measures are, in part, of a technical nature and aim to raise the physical standard and quality of the workplaces, for example, by separating pedestrians and vehicle traffic, improving signposting and reviewing parking regulations.
+The measures taken over recent years relating to managerial development and improved safety culture continue unabated and also involve contractors and business partners.
 The work environment activities are, in common with the environmental work, value-based, and investments are approved on the basis of risk analyses as well as of mandatory laws and regulations.
 Boliden also imposes stringent demands on its business partners with regard to respect for, and compliance with, applicable health and safety directives and regulations.
 Business partners are investigated, selected, and evaluated on the basis of these issues, amongst others.